pion/website/content/blog/dtls-one-three.md

 ---
-title: DTLS 1.3 is a sweet upgrade
+title: "DTLS 1.3 Is Coming to Go: An Implementer's Perspective"
-description: DTLS 1.3 uses less data, connects faster, it's more secure, and handles bad networks better.
+description: DTLS 1.3 uses less data and connects faster.
+It is more secure and handles bad networks better.
 date: 1970-01-01
 authors: ["Theodor Midtlien", "Jo Turk", "Adriano Sela Aviles", "R Chiu", "Sean DuBois"]
 ---

-## What is DTLS?
+## What Is DTLS?
 DTLS is the Datagram (UDP) variant of TLS.
 You might not be familiar with TLS, but you use it extensively!

 TLS is the protocol used for secure communication across the Internet (and intranets).
-Most web browsing and many emails/VPNs run over it.
+Most web browsing and many email and VPN services run over it.

 (D)TLS solves three things: